NASCAR Arcade

-initially known as NASCAR Rubbin' Racing outside North America, is a 2000 racing arcade game developed by Sega Rosso and released by Sega.
+initially known as NASCAR Rubbin' Racing outside North America, is a 2000 racing video game developed by Sega Rosso and published by Sega for arcades.
 It was produced at the suggestion of producer Kenji Arai, and the soundtrack was produced by Jun Senoue.
-The game is based on NASCAR, and carries an official license with permission from Electronic Arts, which permitted Sega to develop the game as a coin-op only title.
+The game is based on the 1999 NASCAR Winston Cup Series, and carries an official NASCAR license with permission from EA Sports, who permitted Sega to develop the game as a arcade-only title.

 The game was released in both standard and deluxe arcade cabinets, and up to eight cabinets can be linked for multiplayer.
 Players have to race against competition at one of four tracks while also racing against a timer.
 Previews and reviews of the game praised the realistic graphics and smoothness, but had criticisms of the game's gear shifter and comparison to other Sega games.

 Gameplay

 NASCAR Arcade is a racing game based on the 1999 NASCAR Winston Cup Series.
 Four tracks are available to select from: Talladega Superspeedway, Richmond International Raceway, and Watkins Glen International, as well as a "Team SEGA" secret track.
 Each track represents a different level of difficulty.
 The goal of the game is to advance through the field of rival race cars, while racing against a timer.
 Reaching a goal before the timer reaches zero resets the timer and extends the play.
 There are Race and Time Attack modes in single-player, as well as a multiplayer mode where up to eight arcade cabinets can be linked.
 The game's arcade cabinet seat will move when hitting an opponent or being hit, and the game's deluxe cabinet includes a tubular roll cage.
 Secret codes via gear shifter and by highlighting a particular car and holding down the brake pedal would allow access to drivers such as Richard Petty, Adam Petty (who died prior to the game's release), and Dale Earnhardt Jr.